Theodo-UK/theodo-good-tests/documentation-tree/react/formik.md

 ## General advice

-Make the From part of your page a Component (even if in the same file) that can be easily tested.
+Make the Form part of your page a Component (even if in the same file) that can be easily tested.
 This can be done using the `render` prop of the `Formik` component.

 ## <a id="jsx-rendered"></a>JSX rendered